ArchangelX360/dataset-visualizer/README.md

 ### Core programs

-Install Node.js and NPM with the official website instructions: [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/)
+Install Node.js v4.5 with the official website instructions: [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/)

 You will also need Java >=8 and MongoDB >=2.6.10 to fully use this application :